bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:23:23

-No, well, `timelocks` are, well, they might be affected, but because time is moving more slowly, your timelocks would indeed not expire, but that's probably not a big deal.
+No, well, `timelocks` are, well, they might be affected, but because time is moving more slowly, your `timelocks` would indeed not expire, but that's probably not a big deal.
 Like during this attack, because the attack takes five weeks plus a little bit to suck all the coins out.

 Speaker 0: 00:23:39

-Well, it could definitely, the timelocks that are locked on a certain block in the future.
+Well, it could definitely, the `timelocks` that are locked on a certain block in the future.

 Speaker 1: 00:23:43

 Yeah, so if you're looking at `height locks`, I guess you'd call them, `height locks` are definitely affected because if you have a contract that expires in block one million, well, guess what?
 That happens immediately.
-But a `timelock` would be, kind of during the attack, it would be affected because your time lock is never happening because they keep the time behind.
+But a `timelock` would be, kind of during the attack, it would be affected because your `timelock` is never happening because they keep the time behind.
 But once they stop the attack, it'll be fine.
 So you might be unlucky if your Lightning thing is in the wrong place yeah it could be bad But the the worst aspect of this attack other than the five-week disruption is simply that they have now exhausted the full subsidy.